csongoose/TruControl/README.md

 The commandline for the arduino can be found in the arduino directory.

 P.S.
-The software is still under heavy developement, and I had zero idea about python until this project, so forgive me for any mistakes I have made.
+The software is still under heavy developement.

 ## PC setup